-McReynolds ran into staunch opposition in the Senate, particularly from George W. Norris, who led the attack from a couch on the Senate floor.
-There was doubt about his qualifications, the Was backed by Democrats in the Senate, and, in ten days, he was confirmed, by a vote of 44 to 6, to a lifetime appointment on the high court.
-Henry J. Abraham calls him the first of five weak nominees to have "slipped through" the Senate.
-With no judicial experience, McReynolds, then fifty-two years of age, took the oath of office on September 5, 1914.
+McReynolds ran into staunch opposition in the Senate, particularly from George W. Norris, who led the attack from a couch on the Senate floor.50 There was doubt about his qualifications,51 but he was backed by Democrats in the Senate, and, in ten days, he was confirmed, by a vote of 44 to 6, to a lifetime appointment on the high court.52 Henry J. Abraham calls him the first of five weak nominces to have "slipped through" the Senate.53 With no judicial experience, McReynolds, then fifty-two years of age, took the oath of office on September 5, 1914.54